rmcconke/blog/_posts/2023-12-06-navier-stokes.md

 The isotropic tensor is the same in all directions.
 It is a scalar multiple of the identity tensor.
 The remaining part of the tensor (after we subtract away the isotropic part) is the deviatoric part.
 <hr class="remark-end">

 The *viscous stress tensor* is a rank 2 tensor that gives us the individual viscous stresses on each face of a fluid element.
 Viscous stresses are created due to velocity gradients - if a certain part of the fluid is moving faster than another part, then a viscous stress which slows the faster part and speeds up the slower part will be created. *Viscosity* is a fluid property that tells us how much viscous stress is created by a velocity gradient.
 In fact, there are two types of viscosity - *bulk viscosity* $\zeta$ and *dynamic viscosity* $\mu$.
-Bulk viscosity is related to the rate of change of volume: notice that the diagonals give the volumetric strain rate ([lecture here])(https://www.youtube.com/watch?v=zHAilIvxuiU&list=PLuV-XJJZrRRdR_fZkK2JFPJcnh6oagg20&index=15).
+Bulk viscosity is related to the rate of change of volume: notice that the diagonals give the volumetric strain rate ([lecture here](https://www.youtube.com/watch?v=zHAilIvxuiU&list=PLuV-XJJZrRRdR_fZkK2JFPJcnh6oagg20&index=15)).

 There are several reasons that we typically only consider shear viscosity in fluids.
-First, bulk viscosity is only important in highly compressible fluids, because for an incompressible fluid, conservation of mass means that the volumetric strain rate is zero (see again my [lecture on this](https://www.youtube.com/watch?v=zHAilIvxuiU&list=PLuV-XJJZrRRdR_fZkK2JFPJcnh6oagg20&index=15).
+First, bulk viscosity is only important in highly compressible fluids, because for an incompressible fluid, conservation of mass means that the volumetric strain rate is zero (see again my [lecture on this](https://www.youtube.com/watch?v=zHAilIvxuiU&list=PLuV-XJJZrRRdR_fZkK2JFPJcnh6oagg20&index=15)).
 Second, for many fluids, the bulk viscosity is negligible.
 For this reason, we typically only consider the shear stress, making the viscous stress tensor $\tau$ *deviatoric*.

 <div class="remark-environment">
     <span class="ballet-fancy">Remark.</span>
     <p>The part of the viscous stress tensor related to bulk viscosity is an isotropic tensor.</p>
 </div>

 Here, I give the full viscous stress tensor.
-For most fluids analysis, the bulk viscosity is negligible, so we typically only consider the second (deviatoric) part, making the viscous stress tensor a deviatoric tensor.
+For most fluids analysis, the bulk viscosity is negligible, so we typically only consider the second (deviatoric) part.

 <div style="display: flex; align-items: center; margin-bottom: 40px;">
 <div style="flex: 0 0 200px; text-align: center;">